 Once you have your room measurements, you can use them to create a floor plan that gives you a bird's eye view of the entire house.
-You must be familiar with the area."
+You must be familiar with the area you're working with.

 One option is to draw a floor plan on paper with a pencil and a ruler the old-fashioned way.
 There are apps like Magicplan, Floor Plan Creator, and RoomScan Pro, which aim to make it simple for homeowners to create simple floor plans (some even automate measurements with your smartphone's camera, but double-check those numbers).

 Once you've sketched out the space, begin experimenting with furniture placement, making sure that the footprint of each piece is scaled to match the size of the drawing.

 This is the difficult part, and there are no correct or incorrect answers.
 Rooms can be formal or relaxed, traditional or modern, and visually warm or cool.
 You have to try to discern how you would like to live in a given space to the best of your ability.
 What are your plans?
 How many people do you think live there?
 Are there any kids?
 What are your goals for how you want to live?"

 A home for someone who regularly hosts large dinner parties, for example, should be decorated differently than a home for someone who eats out every night.
 Someone who plans to host lavish fundraisers should have a different living room than someone who just wants to crash in front of the TV.

 To hone your personal style, look through design books and magazines, as well as online resources like Houzz, Pinterest, and Instagram.
 Develop a dossier of favorite images in the style that you respond to the most.